gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 God as a victorious king, who is loving and faithful to Israel.
 The whole world should sing for Him, as He comes to judge the world with righteousness and equity.
 # Psalm 99
 God reigns as a mighty King over all creation and executes justice.
 He is a forgiving God, but also an avenger of wrongdoing.
+# Psalm 100
+A thanksgiving Psalm, not for any good He has done particularly, but because He has created us and is good, loving and faithful.
 # Psalm 104

 # Psalm 136